 Each tab will explain how to make a successful chart, including what kinds of data you can show, common mistakes to avoid, and ways to improve the chart's accessibility.

-The rest of this page provides some additional information, including:
+The rest of this page provides some additional information and resources to learn more about data visualization.

 You might have heard both "bar chart" and "bar graph" before and wondered how they are different.
 There is no difference!
 People certainly argue about the terms "chart" and "graph", but in these specific cases the words are interchangeable: bar chart or bar graph, line chart or line graph, pie chart or pie graph.
 We have chosen to use "chart" throughout this guide for the sake of consistency.